pavel-aicradle/script-kitty/waze/macro_points/README.md

 ![](YXuwg.png)

-But I ended up considering this overkill.
+But I ended up deciding this was overkill.
 Ended up settling on my first, simpler idea of just picking a longitude and stepping a certain distance west iteratively, collecting points as macro points if they fell within the US border. `lunkard.py` implements this approach and dumps the results in `lunkard.json`.
 It uses `gz_2010_us_040_00_500k.json` for reference polygons of US states.

 `gz_2010_us_050_00_500k.json` has polygons of all counties and county equivalents.
 I use this with `sort_macros.py` to generate `lunkard_by_county.json`, because Brian wanted macro points for each county separately.